ChanrajMandok/asyncio_trading_generator/readme.md

 My implementation revolves around a centralized design to maintain flexibility while ensuring robustness:

-- **Dynamic Creation & Destruction:** My system is designed such that we can instantiate any number of Generator and Strategy objects dynamically.
-The ServiceMain class serves as the demonstration centerpiece that validates My design's resilience.
-It automatically creates n generators, and then n-1 strategies each subscribing to a random selection of these generators.
-The Trader, being a singleton, listens to all these strategies.
+- **Dynamic Creation & Destruction:** My system is designed such that it can instantiate any number of Generator and Strategy objects dynamically.
+The ServiceMain classautomatically creates n generators, and then n-1 strategies each subscribing to a random selection of these generators.
+The Trader then listens to all these strategies.

 - **Observable Design Pattern:** The intercommunication between Generators, Strategies, and the Trader is achieved using the Observable pattern.
 Generators, as observables, notify their decisions to Strategies, which in turn, after processing, notify the Trader.